Easter Adventure Trail

 6. What are the opening hours?

 The trail will be open daily between 10am and 4pm with last entry at 2:30pm.
+Our SEN sessions (selected dates only) begin at 9am.

 7. Where are you based?